-Going forward, compensation committees should be looking to decouple CFO pay criteria from those used for the CEO, as is the norm currently (2).
-CFO pay policies should be tailored to their specific responsibilities and focus on performance indicators which ensure the good stewardship of the company’s financial assets.
+Going forward, compensation committees should be looking to decouple CFO pay criteria from those used for the CEO, as is the norm currently.
+(2) CFO pay policies should be tailored to their specific responsibilities and focus on performance indicators that ensure the good stewardship of the company’s financial assets.
 They might include, for example, the maintenance of sound systems of internal controls and the promotion of a professional culture within the accounting and finance functions.
-Also, the number and nature of adjustments made at the behest of the auditors, which ideally should be based on an attitude of zero tolerance.
+Also, the number and nature of adjustments made at the behest of the auditors ideally should be based on an attitude of zero tolerance.

-The bottom line, be you in Hong Kong, London or New York, is that CFO pay can be just as critical to the longterm sustainability and viability of a company as the CEO’s.
-This is particularly the case when it comes to the metrics used for a performance related component to a CFO’s pay.
-Compensation committees should do more to differentiate their approach to determining CFO pay packages relative the CEO and other executives.
+The bottom line, be you in Hong Kong, London, or New York, is that CFO pay can be just as critical to the long-term sustainability and viability of a company as the CEO’s.
+This is particularly the case when it comes to the metrics used for a performance-related component to a CFO’s pay.
+Compensation committees should do more to differentiate their approach to determining CFO pay packages relative to the CEO and other executives.
 The CFO’s executive responsibilities are different to the CEO’s and more should be done to reflect this responsibility differential in how their performance is measured.
-To use the same structure for CFOs as for CEOs could be irresponsible, and can result in perverse incentives in which the seeds of corporate destruction are sown.
+To use the same bonus structure for CFOs as for CEOs could be irresponsible and can result in perverse incentives in which the seeds of corporate destruction are sown.

 (1) Paragraph 96

-— Guy Jubb, Honorary Professor, The University of Edinburgh Business School.
-Guy is a chartered accountant, advisor and consultant, whose executive career has spanned merchant banking and fund management, latterly as Global Head of Governance & Stewardship at Standard Life Investments.
-Guy now focuses on thought leadership, writing, his relationships with the academic community as well as his advisory and non-executive roles.
-He is an Honorary Professor at the University of Edinburgh, a Senior Adviser to the Conference Board, an independent non-executive of Mazars LLP, interim Chair of the European Corporate Governance Institute and a member of the Standing Advisory Group of the PCAOB, the US audit regulator.
+—Guy Jubb, Honorary Professor, the University of Edinburgh Business School.
+Guy is a chartered accountant, advisor, and consultant whose executive career has spanned merchant banking and fund management latterly as Global Head of Governance & Stewardship at Standard Life Investments.
+Guy now focuses on thought leadership, writing, his relationships with the academic community, and his advisory and non-executive roles.
+He is an Honorary Professor at the University of Edinburgh, a Senior Adviser to the Conference Board, an independent non-executive of Mazars LLP, interim Chair of the European Corporate Governance Institute, and a member of the Standing Advisory Group of the PCAOB, the U.S. audit regulator.